lukewilliamboswell/roc-wasm4/README.md

 The intent for this platform is to have some fun, learn more about Roc and platform development, and contribute something for others to enjoy.

-🚧 *Work In Progress* 🏗️ we are still working on improving API, writing more examples, and including documentation.

 ### Setup

 Make sure you have [roc](https://www.roc-lang.org/install), [zig v0.11.0](https://ziglang.org/download/), and [w4](https://wasm4.org) in your `PATH` environment variable.